Do Ants Eat Termites?

 Termites are soft-bodied and fleshy insects, making them quite easy to eat.
-Also, their colonies consist of thousands to even a million termites, and are thus enough to feed ant colonies of similar size.
+Their colonies can also consist of up to millions and are thus enough to feed ant colonies of similar size.

 How Do Ants Hunt Termites?

-Ants For Termite Control
+Ants for Termite Control

 Finally, who’s to say that ants won’t start invading your kitchen and go through your own food?

 So at the end of the day, if you have termite problems you’d be better off relying on an exterminator instead of ants.